 2 May 1638 Court records state, “It is ordered, That Newetowne shall henceforth be called Cambridge.”

-14 September 1638, John Harvard died in Charleston at age 31 and although he left no written will, Harvard made a verbal disposition of his property such that half of his estate and all of his library would go to the new college being proposed for the Newe Towne.
+NOTE: John Harvard died on September 14th, 1638 in Charleston at age 31.
+Although he left no written will, Harvard made a verbal disposition of his property such that half of his estate and all his library books would go to the new college.

-4 September 1639, Mr. Nathaniel Eaton was censured for beating an assistant teacher, Nathaniel Briscoe, with a cudgel by striking him over two hundred blows.
+4 September 1639, the Court censured Mr. Nathaniel Eaton for beating an assistant teacher (Nathaniel Briscoe) with a cudgel by striking him some two hundred blows.
 The next day, other teachers and students testified to similar beatings and to the “ill and scant diet of his boarders” to which Mrs. Eaton confessed that she served students skimpy portions of bad food but denied any knowledge of goat dung being added to their hasty pudding.
 The Court fined Mr. Eaton £40 and “debarred him from teaching children within our jurisdiction.”
 Eaton fled to Virginia before it was discovered that he had taken over £200 from college funds and received £500 in cash from worthless bills of exchange sold to merchants.
 As a result, the court seized his estate and closed the college for a year.

 © by Barry A. Cotton

 Records of the Governor and Company of the Massachusetts Bay in New England: Vol. I, 1628-1641.
 Edited by Nathaniel Bradstreet Shurtleff.
 Vol. I, W. White, printer to the Commonwealth, 1853.

 Records of the Governor and Company of the Massachusetts Bay in New England: Vol.II, 1642-1649.
 Edited by Nathaniel Bradstreet Shurtleff.
 Vol. II, Boston: Press of William White, Printer to the Commonwealth, 1853.